 Parallel courses

-Ithaca takes the form of a catechism, the Q&A dialogue by which Catholic schoolchildren are indoctrinated in the faith.
-(Joyce had to memorize two of them before his 10th birthday.)
-But rather than using theology to explain the ways of God, this one uses science to explain the ways of the natural world.
-Joyce once called it "a mathematical catechism."
-Not all of its hyper-rationalistic questions and answers evoke scientific inquiry, but many do.
-The first pair sets the tone by using geometry to describe the "parallel courses" which Stephen and Bloom take to Bloom's house, including a "diametrical" passage through the center of a circle.
+Ithaca takes the form of a catechism somewhat like the religious ones that the author had to memorize as a child.
+But rather than using theology to explain the ways of God, these questions and answers examine human life in its state of nature, and many of them mimic scientific discourse.
+Joyce once called his strange creation "a mathematical catechism," and he establishes that tone in the first paragraph by using geometry to describe the "parallel courses" which Stephen and Bloom take to Bloom's house, including a "diametrical" passage through a plaza.

 John Hunt 2014